-I’ve been doing a lot of advocacy work for my business, Ignite Nutrition Inc. lately.
-In doing so, I’ve discovered a lot of people loosely understand what a dietitian does and doesn’t do, but for the most part people lack an understanding of what a dietitian offers.
+As a registered dietitian, I’ve been doing a lot of advocacy work for my business, Ignite Nutrition Inc. lately.
+In doing so, I’ve discovered a lot of people loosely understand what a registered dietitian does and doesn’t do.
+But, for the most part people lack an understanding of what a registered dietitian offers.

 Of course, everybody eats, so everybody knows food.
 Google and the internet have made it possible for people to gain a deeper understanding of what they eat.
 The problem with that is, any yoo-hoo can post any THING they want.
 With enough traction and followers, what they’ve essentially ‘made up’ becomes a conversation piece at coffee dates.
 The word spreads.
 It be comes indisputable truth.
 “I heard it from Fran, and she has a personal trainer, therefore she must have gotten the info from them, and it must be true.”

 Great.
 You’ve seen a ‘nutritionist’ for diet advice.
-You have a list of ‘do’s’ and ‘don’ts’.
-You start referring to food as ‘good’ and ‘bad’.
-You feel great on your nutrition plan for the first three days.
+You have a list of ‘do’s’ and ‘don’ts’ and you start referring to food as ‘good’ and ‘bad’.
+For the first three days, you feel great on your nutrition plan.
 You SHOULD!
 It’s not wrong, what they’ve told you.
 In fact, its probably ‘ultra-healthy’.
 The idealistic, utopian picture of nutrition.
 I don’t know about you, but I don’t live in an idealistic, utopian world.
 So.
 You go to a friend’s birthday.
 There is absolutely NOTHING that fits with what the nutritionist told you.
 You panic.
 Then you get hungry.
 You start with chips.
 Then a hot dog.
 Make that two.
 Chase it down with cake, followed by a heavy dose of guilt and resentment.

-Dietitians are NOT black and white.
-You will not hear a dietitian say ‘You ate WHAT?! that is SO bad for you!”.
-Dietitians work with where YOU are at.
+Registered dietitians are NOT black and white.
+You will not hear a registered dietitian say ‘You ate WHAT?! that is SO bad for you!”.
+Registered dietitians work with where YOU are at.
 They help move you through the various stages of change.
-They motivate you.
+Registered dietitians motivate you.
 They help you recognize what triggers certain eating behaviours and help you strategize to deal with the situation more appropriately next time.
-They are versed in motivational communication and facilitating behaviour change.
+Registered dietitians are versed in motivational communication and facilitating behaviour change.
 They work within your limitations, while helping you to overcome your barriers to change.
 There is no place for black and white eating – unless you’re colour blind, of course.

 We have our degree, which is great and all – it gives us the basis of critical thinking, an understanding of physiology and biochemistry, and the ground floor understanding of nutrition. a 4+ year degree often requiring a GPA of >3.7 to even be considered.
 But what makes us GREAT at what we do is our practical training.
-Over 1700 hours go into our internship, where we not only learn from experienced dietitians, but other key members of a health care team.
-We work with doctors, nurses, pharmacists, physiotherapists, and many other professions to gain a working understanding of how our work inter-relates to one the others.
+Over 1700 hours go into our internship, where we not only learn from experienced registered dietitians, but other key members of a health care team.
+We work with doctors, nurses, pharmacists, physiotherapists, and many other professions.
+To gain a working understanding of how our work inter-relates to others.
 We get put in situations outside our comfort zone.
-We get questioned, critically on WHY we practice the way we practice.
+Registered dietitians get questioned, critically on WHY we practice the way we practice.
 We use evidence to justify our clinical decisions.

 Personally, I LOVE being put in the hot-seat.
 I don’t pretend to know everything, I can’t possibly be versed on every nutrition topic out there.
 But the areas I DO practice in, you’d better believe I try to keep abreast of every paper that comes out.
 I keep on top of the literature.
 I analyze the studies to make sure they are valid and hold merit in my clinical decision making.
 And then I use them to refute my position in my clinical decision-making pathway.
 I’m happy to tell you the evidence behind my clinical decisions.
 I guarantee you, my justification for practice isn’t just because I came across it on google.